-Our Twin Falls chiropractors, Dr. Wray, and Dr. Arrington want to bring awareness to Scoliosis, and what we at Blue Lakes Chiropractic can do to provide help to those you love.
+Our Twin Falls chiropractor, Dr. Arrington wants to bring awareness to Scoliosis, and what we at Blue Lakes Chiropractic can do to provide help to those you love.

 The spine has three natural curves.
 These curves flow in frontwards and backward arcs.
 Occasionally the spine develops curves to the side.
 When a significant side curvature is present, we call it scoliosis.
 Most scoliosis is found in the mid and lower back.
 It is rarely found in the neck.
 Scoliosis is usually described as a “C” curvature or an “S” curvature.

 According to the National Scoliosis Foundation, scoliosis affects roughly seven million people in the U.S. The condition can negatively impact an individual’s quality of life.
 It often limits normal daily activities and changes the way people move, how they breath, and their self-image.
 Muscle fatigue and strain are common because the body is constantly compensating for the loss of function.